 And then there is embroidery.
 That is often a small project.
 Here is an embroidered pin cushion made with French Knots and Bullion Roses.

 Today I’m piecing these very small spool blocks.
 They are super cute and they can be achieved from the smallest of scraps.
 Here is one little block in progress.

 Here is my little bag of pre cut scraps it fits easily into my handbag,

 Here is the link to the free pattern.

 Having a hand stitching project is therapeutic.
 It gives us something to focus on of a positive nature.
-It’s a good diversion from any problems at hand.
-The nice thing is you can have a sense of accomplishment and not have to feel that your time has vanished!
+It’s a good diversion from any problems at hand, almost a form of self soothing.
+The nice thing is you can have a sense of accomplishment too, and not have to feel that your time has vanished!
 You have something to show for it.
-It is guilt free, and free – if you use up your scraps.
+It is guilt free, and free – of course, if you use up your scraps.

 How about hand quilting a small project.
 Here is a fabric collage needle book.

 The project is nicer if you have a little bag or pouch to carry it in.
 Keep it in your handbag so it’s available all the time.